 Before that, one may consider early treatment with a temporary expander especially if the patient is psychologically being affected.

 [Breast implants and expander should not be placed in patients who are too young.]

-Upon completion of breast development (18-19 yrs age), the tissue expander can be removed and the breast can be reconstructed with the latissimus muscle transposed over a permanent implant.
+Upon completion of breast development (18-19 years of age), the tissue expander can be removed and the breast can be reconstructed with the latissimus muscle transposed over a permanent implant.

 If the latissimus is absent, opposite latissimus dorsi or other adjoining muscles may be tried.

 Sometimes, therapeutic tattooing is used to compensate for a missing nipple.